-If you’re going to Glacier National Park, plan your trip around the Going To The Sun Road.
+If you’re going to Glacier National Park in Montana, plan your trip around the Going To The Sun Road.
 It is the best drive in the park and one of the best in the entire country.
 It’s basically in the very center of the park, so it will definitely fit into your plans.

 The first thing to be aware of is what time of year you plan on visiting Glacier.
 Since the Going To The Sun Road goes up to almost 7000 feet, there may be quite a bit of snow still in the late spring.
 Be sure to check the National Park’s webpage for up to date road conditions.
 Typically by late June or early July the road is open.
 If the Going To The Sun Road isn’t open, plan another time to visit.
 It’s that special.